• Services

 Sylvain: With an apology?

-Sylvain: Well, your career has brought you to all these places, and you've been a business leader, a creator of enterprise in all three nations, in an arena that we care about, which is human resources and coaching and of course assessments.
+Sylvain: Well, your career has brought you to all these places, and you’ve been a business leader, a creator of enterprise in all three nations, in an arena that we care about, which is human resources and coaching and also of course assessments.

-I'd like you to talk about assessments a little bit, because speaking with you before, you use assessments as part of a journey to help leaders evolve, not only by getting a little touch up but getting down to a process that I'm assuming gives really good results.
+I’d like you to talk about assessments a little bit, because speaking with you before, you use assessments as part of a journey to help leaders evolve, not only by getting a little touch up but actually get down to a process that I’m assuming gives really good results.
 Can you tell us about that process?

-At the time, one of the few other local Canadian assessment companies was McQuaig Institute, and their “McQuaig Word Survey”.
+The only other sort of dominant marketed assessment company was the McQuaig Word Survey.
 Some of your listeners from Canada might be familiar with McQuaig.
-My brother had partnered with “The Caldwell Partners, which provided an entree to senior VPs of human resources and CEOs, through this approach we like to think that we pioneered the idea of bringing assessment into the daily workings of management and teams.
+So, we literally went through to senior VPs of human resources and CEOs, and we pioneered this idea of bringing assessment into the daily workings of management and teams.

-Sylvain: Yeah, that's right.
+Sylvain: Yeah, that’s right.
 The times have changed.
 Now you can have instant results as soon as the data is in, basically.
-The computer crunches the numbers and produces a nice, visualized report.
-That is something that we've done, and many, many have done that.
+The computer crunches the numbers and produces a nice visualized report.
+That is something that we’ve done, and many, many have done that.

 So, tell me about how assessments are applied in your business?
-For that continuous development journey, how do you apply these assessments today?
+For that continuous development journey, how do you actually apply these assessments today?

 How do you manage to do it in a practical sense?
 Do you have a process or a tool that you use that enables that for you?

 Sylvain: So that brings the question of how.
-Like you said, there's a perception and there's an approach to achieve this with the people that are being assessed so that it doesn't feel like they're being bothered, or they're being measured negatively, or some kind of negative outcomes may come out of it.
+Like you said, there’s a perception and there’s an approach to actually achieve this with the people that are being assessed so that it doesn’t feel like they’re being bothered, or they’re being measured negatively, or some kind of negative outcomes may come out of it.

-How do you approach this issue to make sure that the people that are taking the assessments or the ones that may have the highest likelihood of feeling offended or scared about being assessed --- how do you get them on board into the cycle and excited about it?
+How do you approach this issue to make sure that the people that are taking the assessments or the ones that may have the highest likelihood of feeling offended or scared about being assessed — how do you get them on board into the cycle and excited about it?

 Sylvain: Right.
 So, a bit of a follow-up.
 How do you develop leaders specifically in this environment, in these processes?

 Sylvain: I like it.
 I certainly like the authentic kind of approach and self-awareness and execution.
 In our language, that would be the drive to results.
 I totally get that.
+Greg, can you give us a concrete case of training that you found particularly interesting to illustrate a bit the journey of the process?
+Something practical?

 Sylvain: Yeah.
 Wow.